Comments Off on Welcome to the Smash Lab: Where Cars Die So You Can Live

 The Insurance Institute for Highway Safety in Ruckersville, Virginia, has a history lesson in the lobby.
 That’s where it displays the 1959 Chevrolet Bel Air that it crashed into a 2009 Chevy Malibu to demonstrate the progress in safety over the past 50 years.
 The Malibu’s front end is annihilated, but its passenger compartment looks practically undisturbed.
 The Bel Air, however, looks like it cruised straight out of one of those gruesome old driver’s ed safety videos.
 Cue the voice-over: “Jimmy was on his way to the prom when he decided to try a little street racing …”

 Cars are indisputably safer than ever, and that’s partly thanks to the work at the IIHS.
-The organization is funded by insurance companies, so its mandate is to identify problems and then essentially shame the manufacturers [...]
+The organization is funded by insurance companies, so its mandate is to identify problems and then essentially shame [...]

 Comments Off on Thousands of Connected Cars to Roll Out Across U.S.

 If these cars could talk, right?
 Well, soon they will.
 [Recently], transportation secretary Anthony Foxx announced the U.S.’s largest vehicle-to-vehicle pilot program.
 The $42 million project will roll out in New York City, Tampa, and Wyoming to cut down on traffic problems, and crashes.

 The vehicle-to-vehicle technology has been in development in Ann Arbor, Michigan, since 2012, and uses a network of sensors that communicate over the wireless spectrum.
 The sensors can be added to vehicles and nearby infrastructure like traffic lights and stop signs.